Lawrence Bragg: Education

-In 1900, Bragg was a student at Queen's School, North Adelaide, followed by five years at St Peter's College, Adelaide.
-He went to the University of Adelaide at the age of 16 to study mathematics, chemistry and physics, graduating in 1908.
-In the same year his father accepted the Cavendish chair of physics at the University of Leeds, and brought the family to England.
-Bragg entered Trinity College, Cambridge in the autumn of 1909 and received a major scholarship in mathematics, despite taking the exam while in bed with pneumonia.
+In 1900, Bragg enrolled at Queen's School, North Adelaide, followed by five years at St Peter's College, Adelaide.
+He went to the University of Adelaide at the age of 16 to study mathematics, chemistry, and physics, graduating in 1908.
+The same year, his father accepted the Cavendish Chair of Physics at the University of Leeds and brought the family to England.

+Bragg enrolled at the University of Cambridge as an undergraduate student of Trinity College, Cambridge in the autumn of 1909, receiving a major scholarship in mathematics, despite taking the exam while in bed with pneumonia.
 After initially excelling in mathematics, he transferred to the physics course in the later years of his studies, and graduated with first class honours in 1911.
-In 1914 Bragg was elected to a Fellowship at Trinity College – a Fellowship at a Cambridge college involves the submission and defence of a thesis.
+In 1914, Bragg was elected to Fellow of Trinity College (a Fellowship at a Cambridge college involves the submission and defence of a thesis).

 Among Bragg's other interests was shell collecting; his personal collection amounted to specimens from some 500 species; all personally collected from South Australia.
 He discovered a new species of cuttlefish – Sepia braggi, named for him by Joseph Verco.